-After three decades of the HIV/AIDS epidemic, millions of lives have been devastated by this disease.
+After four decades of the HIV/AIDS epidemic, millions of lives across the globe have been devastated by this disease.

 AIDS has been one of the most destructive pandemics in the history of humankind.
-More than 35 million people have died of AIDS-related illness.
+More than 35 million people worldwide have died of AIDS-related illness.
 There is an estimated 36 million people currently living with HIV globally.
-Those who live with HIV additionally carry the burden of stigma.

 What Are HIV/AIDS?

 HIV stands for Human Immunodeficiency Virus.
-It is a virus that attacks the immune system.
-It attacks and destroys white blood cells and makes copies of itself in these cells, which are our body’s natural defence against illness.
+It is a virus that weakens the immune system.
+It destroys white blood cells and makes copies of itself in these cells, which are our body’s natural defence against illness.